-The Hilarious Way Sofia Vergara and Joe Manganiello Fell in Love—and the Surprising Choices They've Made as a Couple
+Inside Sofia Vergara and Joe Manganiello's Endlessly Charming Love Story - E!
+Online

 Meanwhile, Manganiello was already down for the count.

-"I knew right away," Joe assured Jimmy Fallon on The Tonight Show earlier this year, asked when he knew Vergara was the one.
+"I knew right away," Joe assured Jimmy Fallon on The Tonight Show in 2018, asked when he knew Vergara was the one.

-In fact, he was traveling for work when he found out that Sofia was single, so he got her number from her co-star Jesse Tyler Ferguson and flew out to New Orleans to take her on their first date, which took place on June 15, 2014.
-(Hence the comfy group date back in L.A. at the Hollywood Bowl with Jesse and his husband, Justin Mikita—he was instrumental to the whole operation!)
+In fact, he was traveling for work when he found out that Sofia was single, so he got her number from her co-star Jesse Tyler Ferguson and flew out to New Orleans to take her on their first date, which took place on June 15, 2014, a date they celebrate every year.
+Even in 2020, when wining and dining at a fancy restaurant became unfeasible for months, Manolo and her niece Claudia surprised them with a romantic meal al fresco right in their backyard.

 "Our first date was her giving me every reason why it would never work out," Manganiello recalled to Haute Living.
 "Like, 'You're too young, you're an actor, you're this, you're that,' and she was just doing it to hear herself say it.
 She was trying to talk herself out of going there."

 Understandably, Vergara was indeed being cautious.
 The mother of a then 22-year-old son, Manolo, had ended her engagement to Nick Loeb just a few months prior (though it sounded, from her explanation of what happened, that they'd been having problems for awhile—and they would go on to have more problems).
-And Manganiello, for all his very public hunkiness, had been leading a pretty low-key private life for such a noticeable guy—and he had just made the cover of People's "Hottest Bachelors" issue.
+And Manganiello, for all his very public hunkiness, had been leading a pretty low-key private life for such a noticeable guy, though he had just made the cover of People's "Hottest Bachelors" issue.

 "She was in New Orleans shooting this movie, so I was flying back and forth—I was on a press tour, flying back and forth to date her," Manganiello recalled to Fallon.
 "She had just gotten out of this long relationship and so, the second time I went to go see her, I was in the airport and I noticed that People magazine had put me on the cover of the bachelor issue.
 'No. 1 bachelor guy!'"